kiler129/SwotNG-database/STRUCTURE.md

 Fields description:
   * `name*` - International name using ASCII characters.
-  * `isWildcard*` - Mandatory field containing information if current entry is single institution or wildcard entry.
+  * `is-wildcard*` - Mandatory field containing information if current entry is single institution or wildcard entry.
   * `local-name` - Name of school as appears on official documents.
   * `country` - [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) country code.
-  * `type` - Array, field denotes if it's `public` or `private` school.
+  * `types` - Array, field denotes if it's `public` or `private` school.
 Since it's array it may contain both values.
   * `added*` - Contains [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) date and time of entry creation.
   * `modified*` - Contains [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) date and time of last modification of an entry.
 If entry was never modified date will be the same as creation.
   * `automatic-validation` - Contains [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) date and time of last automatic verification. **This denotes only verification of domain, not institution data.**